Several states, including Ohio, require drivers and passengers to buckle up, issuing fines to those who fail to comply with the law.

 - Pain and suffering and mental anguish (seat belt use can affect what you can recover for this)

-Our team can help you determine the potential value of your case.
+Our team can help you determine your case’s potential value.

 Our Team Can Help You After an Accident, Regardless of Seat Belt Use

-If you were injured in a car accident, turn to the Fitch Law Firm LLC for support pursuing the compensation you deserve.
-Call (614) 545-3930 to discuss your case with a personal injury team member today.
-We offer free consultations.
+If you suffered an injury in a car accident, turn to The Fitch Law Firm LLC for support in pursuing the compensation you deserve.
+Call us to discuss your case with a personal injury team member today.
+We offer free, confidential consultations so we can advise you on your options for seeking a claim for damages or if you can take civil action to recover them.

 The Next Call You Make